Foreign investors

 A German SaaS vendor wanting to certify its users

 Typical situation.
 A German software vendor, used by thousands of French companies, wants to offer certifying courses to its users and make them CPF-fundable.
+The product is technically sophisticated; the French training regulatory landscape is entirely new to the team.

 Scenario 2